 Social Media Follows

-- Saddie Baddie: A virtual sanctuary for BIPOC to destigmatize mental health and initiate collective healing.
+- Saddie Baddie: An Instagram that highlights BIPOC stories in an attempt to destigmatize mental health and promote community healing.

-- Transparent Black Girl and Transparent Black Guy: Both organizations are spaces where Black women and Black men can step into their power and heal by easing into wellness.
+- Transparent Black Girl and Transparent Black Guy: Both organizations work to help Black women and Black men improve and support their own mental health.

 - Between Sessions: A podcast from the organization Melanin and Mental Health that addresses the everyday mental health obstacles that Black people face and offers advice from Black therapists.

 - Black and Embodied: An Instagram page by licensed mental health therapist Alishia McCullough, this page promotes mental health among all BIPOC.

 - The Nap Ministry: A platform that promotes rest as a form of resistance and reparations.